If you’ve ever said to yourself, “I’ve tried losing weight before, but it never lasts, so why bother?”

 “If you’re following someone on social media, look for people who offer advice and who are always very open and honest with their followers,” suggests Smitchko.

-In fact, a study by Northwestern University shows you can “friend your way thin,” citing that those who immersed themselves in an online weight-loss community lost more body weight after 6 months than their less-connected peers.
+A study by Northwestern University found that people who joined an online weight-loss community lost more body weight after six months than their less-connected peers.

 “Investing in a social group that encourages you to spend time with other people is essential because you will be creating a social contract and new social bonds to ensure you achieve your goals,” says Isaman.
 “Even though it’s online-only, that support can be very powerful.”

 Finally, it’s uber-important to identify the signs that the weight-loss plan you picked just isn’t working for you.